javidlc/InternationalFuelPrices/README.md

-International Petrol Prices from Blooomberg -2017 to June 2020
+International Petrol Prices

+Sample of Mogas 95 Index and GasL500P Index from Blooomberg -2017 to June 2020-

-Data for forecasting daily International Fuel Prices.
+This data was used for forecasting daily International Fuel Prices.